Customer Reviews

 Almost Too Much Fun

-And the book is just so much fun, whether I am flipping through the pages or trying to put the sounds in my own mouth.
+And this four questions book is just so much fun, whether I am flipping through the pages or trying to put the sounds in my own mouth.
 Why is it almost too much fun?
-Because it might wind up delaying the answer to the fifth question at the seder: when do we eat?
+Because it might wind up delaying the answer to the fifth question at the Seder: when do we eat?

 Alexis Vega-Singer (Palm Beach Gardens, FL)